MangoIV/le_chiff_ble/README.md

 17. optional: 1x Encoder, 1x 128x32 OLED
 ## How do I build one?
 - solder all components
-- flash bootloader (I liked [this one](https://github.com/adafruit/Adafruit_nRF52_Bootloader) a lot, it's fairly easy to modify to your needs, my fork will be supplied soon)
+- flash bootloader (I liked [this one](https://github.com/adafruit/Adafruit_nRF52_Bootloader) a lot, it's fairly easy to modify to your needs, e.g. the name the board will appear with in bootloader mode)
 - plug into PC and test whether everything is working, flash Firmware
+- the firmware can be forked from [here](https://github.com/MangoIV/le_chiff_ble_config), just adjust the `.keymap` file, push, let GitHub Actions build it for you, download, done
 - plug in battery, plug in PC again to unlock DW01A (this needs to be done everytime you physically disconnect the PCB from the battery)
 - be careful to adjust resistor value of the tp4056 when you take different battery sizes, I chose 1Ah which works fine with the specified resistor values
 - verify charging and bluetooth works